hemant-hc/hemant-hc.github.io/_posts/2023-02-15-creating-http-server-from-scratch-Part-I.md

 ---
 layout: post
-title: "Creating HTTP Server from scratch with NodeJS"
+title: "Creating HTTP Server from scratch with NodeJS Part I"
 ---

 In this post, we will be bulding a simple HTTP server from scratch using NodeJS and in doing so we will review the basic structure of HTTP requests and response and get a basic knowlege of how HTTP server works.